OneWinged-Eagle/MyDailyCodingProblem/README.md

 # MyDailyCodingProblem
-My take, and thoughts, on some "Daily Coding Problem" problems.
+My take on some "Daily Coding Problem" problems.